lsils/sim-LSV_exp/README.md

  [1] Simulation-Guided Boolean Resubstitution.
 Siang-Yun Lee, Heinz Riener, Alan Mishchenko, Robert K. Brayton, Giovanni De Micheli.
 IWLS 2020. https://arxiv.org/abs/2007.02579

 ## benchmarks
 The original benchmarks are from [IWLS 2005](http://iwls.org/iwls2005/benchmarks.html) and pre-processed with [ABC](https://github.com/berkeley-abc/abc).
-The optimized benchmarks can be found here in `sim_resub_exp/benchmarks_ifraig/` (with ABC command `ifraig`) and in `sim_resub_exp/benchmarks_ifraig-s/` (with `ifraig -s`), both repeated until no more size reduction can be observed.
+The optimized benchmarks can be found here in `benchmarks_ifraig/` (with ABC command `ifraig`) and in `benchmarks_ifraig-s/` (with `ifraig -s`), both repeated until no more size reduction can be observed.

 A set of highly optimized benchmarks used for experiments on equivalence checking are in `sim_resub_exp/benchmarks_dc2syn2`, which are optimized first with `ifraig -s` until saturation and then three times of `&dc2; &syn2`.

 ## pattern files
-A relatively expressive set of simulation patterns can be found in `sim_resub_exp/256sa1obs_bitpacked/`, which was generated with 256 random patterns + 1x stuck-at-check + observability awareness.
+A relatively expressive set of simulation patterns can be found in `256sa1obs_bitpacked/`, which were generated with 256 random patterns + 1x stuck-at-check + observability awareness.
 Generated patterns (i.e., except the 256 random ones) are bitpacked.
 They were used as the initial pattern set in resubstitution and appended with counter-examples.
-The final (appended) pattern sets can be found in `sim_resub_exp/cex` and are used in the quality experiments in the paper.
+The final (appended) pattern sets can be found in `cex_basic` (for the basic resubstitution setting of N=1, K=10) and `cex_extreme` (for the extreme resubstitution setting of N=20, K=100) and are used in the quality experiments in the paper.

 Note that five of the benchmarks are too large and the second case of observability check (please refer to the paper) is too slow, so only the first case was checked.
 They are: `leon2`, `leon3`, `leon3mp`, `leon3_opt` and `netcard`.

 Also note that the pattern files of the five large benchmarks exceed the size limitation of GitHub.
-Hence, they are uploaded here: [256sa1obs_bitpacked](https://drive.google.com/drive/folders/1Ws9nBxLNNg74Nss9P5lq4RxUiWCtJedT?usp=sharing), [cex](https://drive.google.com/drive/folders/1zuLa7A0-ywNWSTtYww-orClAV06fjYVP?usp=sharing).
+Hence, they are uploaded here: [256sa1obs_bitpacked](https://drive.google.com/drive/folders/1Ws9nBxLNNg74Nss9P5lq4RxUiWCtJedT?usp=sharing), [cex_basic](https://drive.google.com/drive/folders/1oM_FI3KQBYEU_2GPvEjtqX4_8U_oNp-o?usp=sharing), [cex_extreme](https://drive.google.com/drive/folders/1qtWNsEOWVNQcdcoisNcynZ9Ee7pKmYIb?usp=sharing).

+## ECO benchmarks
+A set of ECO benchmarks from [2] are used to verify the re-usability of the patterns.
+They are translated from the original Verilog format into AIG format in `ECO_old` and `ECO_new`.
+Their generated patterns are also in `256sa1obs_bitpacked/`, which were generated with 256 random patterns + 1x stuck-at-check + observability awareness (only case 1).

+[2] Victor N. Kravets, Jie-Hong R. Jiang, Heinz Riener, Learning to Automate the Design Updates From Observed Engineering Changes in the Chip Development Cycle, In Design, Automation and Test in Europe (DATE), Grenoble, France, (Virtual conference), 2020.